Small Group Ministry

 - Check-in: Each person is asked to share how they are feeling.

-- Readings: Quotes, questions, and requests are provided to stimulate responses to each session’s topic.
+- Questions and requests to stimulate responses to each session’s topic.

 - Sharing: Each person has a time for uninterrupted sharing of their responses as a reflection of their individual journey.
-After all have shared, there may be time for open discussion if the group agrees.
+After all have shared, there may be time for open discussion.

 - Administrative matters.